Stourbridge Junction railway station: History

 The new station 400 yd to the south (towards Kidderminster) of the original costing £100,000 was opened on 1 October 1901 by J.E.
 Jones, vice-chairman of Stourbridge Council.
 The traffic at this time comprised 150 passenger trains and 200 luggage trains per day.

+The line south to Kidderminster was closed for nine days in 2026 due to a wildfire next to the track.
+Services from Birmingham Snow Hill terminated at Stourbridge Junction.